Virginia Beach considers independent shooting investigation

 Turpin and Convirs-Fowler are both Democrats in Virginia’s House of Delegates.
 Convirs-Fowler said they need as much information as possible before a special legislative session on July 9 that Gov. Ralph Northam convened in the tragedy’s wake.

-Northam, a Democrat, said he wants the Republican-led General Assembly to consider several gun control measures, including bans on silencers and high-capacity magazines that are similar to the ones Craddock used.
+Northam, a Democrat, said he wants the Republican-led General Assembly to consider several gun control measures, including bans on silencers that are similar to the ones Craddock used.
 Republicans have given little indication that they plan to follow Northam’s agenda.

-“The General Assembly must know every detail of the events leading up to the 31st, as these details may help save lives,” Convirs-Fowler said in a statement.
-“We urge transparency and decisiveness from our fellow leaders without delay.”

 In their letter to council members, Turpin and Convirs-Fowler also cited an AP report that police lacked keycard access to parts of the building as they tried to get to the shooter.